Advertisements

 Relationship with Gandhi

 Yudhishthira Sahni was Balraj Sahni’s real name.
 Balraj, who was born in May 1913 in Bhera, Punjab (now Pakistan), had a strong interest in education, which led to him earning an MA in English Literature and working as a lecturer at Rabindranath Tagore’s Shantiniketan.
 He collaborated closely with Mahatma Gandhi in 1938.
-He went to London in 1939 through him and worked as a radio announcer for the BBC for four years.
+He went to London in 1939 and worked as a radio announcer for the BBC for four years.

-When he arrived in India in 1943, he became a member of the People’s Theater Association (IPTA).
-Here he met Khwaja Ahmed Abbas, who later gave Balraj Sahni a role in the 1946 film ‘Dharti Ke Lal.’
-However, Balraj rose to prominence with the 1951 film ‘Hum Log,’ and two years later, ‘Do Bigha Zamin,’ which proved to be a watershed moment in his career.
+When he arrived in India in 1943, he joined the People’s Theater Association (IPTA).
+Here, he met Khwaja Ahmed Abbas, who later gave Balraj Sahni a role in the 1946 film Dharti Ke Lal.
+However, Balraj rose to prominence with the 1951 film Hum Log and, two years later, Do Bigha Zamin, which proved to be a watershed moment in his career.

 Bharat Bhushan and Balraj Sahni

 Bharat made a number of films about being referred to as the elder brother.
 Two of these films, ‘Basant Bahar’ and ‘Barsaat Ki Raat,’ were huge successes, and Bharat Bhushan became wealthy as a result.
 He received a large sum of money.
 Bharat Bhushan’s brother Ramesh encouraged him to make more films after that.
-Bharat Bhushan followed in his brother’s footsteps.
+Bharat Bhushan followed his brother’s footsteps.
 But, alas, all of his subsequent films were flops.
 In such a situation, Bharat Bhushan became engrossed in pie and drowned in debt.

 Bharat Bhushan lost everything he had worked for.
 His bungalows and cars had been sold, but he insisted, “I have no problem.”
 But he was in agony one day when he had to sell the books in his library for the price of garbage.